EOL/harvesting/README.md

 You need to have `mysql`, `imagemagick@6`, and `elasticsearch` installed and *running* for this codebase to work.

-You also need to install `gnparser` [from here](https://github.com/GlobalNamesArchitecture/gnparser).

 # First Time

 ```